Not so long ago, we introduced the concept of an Islamic Tree for Eid – check these out here and here.

 Later on – one of us will hide one wooden shape and all the others in the house will try to figure out which one is missing- the youngest can participate too because he knows his numbers well so he’ll see which one is missing and will remember the imam that goes with that number.
 And the others (older one and adults) will have to remember most of the info on the shape to win it back, and put it back on the tree branch.”

-Here is what the mum said: “It holds the new moon of Ramadan 2015 and will be blossoming thoughout the month.”
+Here are some examples of Eid Trees!
+For the main picture, this is what the mum said: “It holds the new moon of Ramadan 2015 and will be blossoming thoughout the month.”

 And here is another beautiful home made EID TREE!
 The mum found a nice vase, and then actually found the twigs herself!
 Looks beautiful and oh-so do-able!